abronner/elasticsearch-monitoring/README.md

 4. Visualize cluster statistics with kibana.

 ## Installing and Running
-### Create the Index:
+### Add the template:
-Execute scripts/elasticsearch-nodesstats-mapping.sh on one of your cluster nodes.
+Execute scripts/elasticsearch-nodesstats-template.sh on one of your cluster nodes.
+This will create a template for all indexes that are created.
-Install the script in cron to run at the beginning of each month.

 ### Install the Script:
 Copy scripts/elasticsearch-nodesstats.py to one of your cluster nodes.
-Start executing it periodically, e.g. using cron.
+Start executing it periodically, e.g. using cron (below).

 ### Load the Dashboard:
 Load dashboards/Elasticsearch Monitoring.json into kibana.